Wells Fargo ordered to pay $575,000, reinstate whistleblower

 Wells Fargo still faces probes from federal, state and local government agencies including the U.S. Department of Justice, as well as a number of private lawsuits, according to its quarterly securities filing in May.

-Reporting by Dan Freed; Editing by Jonathan Oatis and Bernadette Baum
+Reporting by Dan Freed in New York; Editing by Bernadette Baum and Matthew Lewis